categories

 The age distribution of photographers reveals an industry largely driven by mid-career professionals.

-Photography industry trends - average age of professionals
+Photography industry trends - Average age of professionals

 • The industry is dominated by experienced professionals, with 70.6% of photographers aged 35-60.